moj-analytical-services/splink/docs/topic_guides/comparators.md

 Within `Comparisons` it is useful for different `Comparison Levels` to allow for different styles (and levels) fuzzy match.
 Each of these `Comparison Levels` indicates a different class of match between two records and therefore a different type (and amount) of evidence for or against the two records being a match.
 Once these `Comparison Levels` have been defined, the Splink model is trained to estimate the Match Weight to assign to each `Comparison Level`.

-There are a number of string comparator functions available in Splink that allow fuzzy matching for strings within in `Comparisons` and `Comparison Levels`.
+There are a number of string comparator functions available in Splink that allow fuzzy matching for strings within `Comparisons` and `Comparison Levels`.
 For each of these fuzzy matching functions, below you will find explanations of how they work, worked examples and recommendations for the types of data they are useful for.

-For guidance on how to choose the most suitable string comparator, and associated threshold, see the dedicated [topic guide]().
+For guidance on how to choose the most suitable string comparator, and associated threshold, see the dedicated [topic guide](./choosing_comparators.ipynb).

 <hr>

 ## Levenshtein Distance

+!!! info "At a glance"
     **Useful for:** Data entry errors e.g. character miskeys.
     **Splink comparison functions:** [levenshtein_level()](../comparison_level_library.md#splink.comparison_level_library.LevenshteinLevelBase) and [levenshtein_at_thresholds()](../comparison_library.md#splink.comparison_library.LevenshteinAtThresholdsComparisonBase)
     **Returns:** An integer (lower is more similar).

 ### Description
 Levenshtein distance, also known as edit distance, is a measure of the difference between two strings.
 It represents the minimum number of **insertions**, **deletions**, or **substitutions** of characters required to transform one string into the other.